-PROGRAM LEVEL II LEVEL III LEVEL IV OBJECTIVES OBJECTIVES OBJECTIVES OBJECTIVES 1.
-EVIDENCES A CONCERNED AWARENESS AND A SENSE OF RESPONSIBILITY FOR CONTEMPORARY 1.
+PROGRAM LEVEL II LEVEL III LEVEL IV OBJECTIVES OBJECTIVES OBJECTIVES OBJECTIVES I. EVIDENCES A CONCERNED AWARENESS AND A SENSE OF RESPONSIBILITY FOR CONTEMPORARY HEALTH AND SOCIAL 1.
 Describes social issues and environmental forces affecting diverse populations.
 1. Integrates awareness of the interaction of environmental forces & social issues affecting diverse populations.
 1. Critically examines the interaction of environmental forces and social issues affecting diverse populations.
-HEALTH AND SOCIAL ISSUES AS THESE AFFECT DIVERSE POPULATIONS 2.
+ISSUES AS THESE AFFECT DIVERSE POPULATIONS 2.
 Participates as a nursing student in social issues.
 2. Recognizes the interaction between social forces and health care delivery system.
 2. Formulates opinions regarding the interaction between social forces and health care delivery.
 3. Relates own beliefs to nursing theories.
 3. Communicates beliefs related to the professional practice of nursing to selected clients and other health care consumers.
-3. Interprets current beliefs related to the professional practice of nursing to members of the health team and to society.
-11. PROVIDES LEADERSHIP THROUGH PROFESSIONAL AND CIVIC ACTIVITIES TO ADVOCATE FOR THE IMPROVEMENT OF HEALTH CARE WITHIN SOCIETY 1.
+3. Interprets current beliefs related to the professional practice of nursing to members of the health team and to society. п.
+PROVIDES LEADERSHIP THROUGH PROFESSIONAL AND CIVIC ACTIVITIES TO ADVOCATE FOR THE IMPROVEMENT OF HEALTH CARE WITHIN SOCIETY 1.
 Identifies current issues which affect health.
 1. Analyzes current issues which affect health.
-Utilizes human services 1.
-Assumes role as consumer advocate within the health care system.
-Coordinates promotion of ۷.
-Identifies roles of human service and community service groups. ۷. and community groups to promote and maintain health. ۷. health with human services and community service groups.
+1. Assumes role as consumer advocate within the health care system.
+2. Identifies roles of human service and community service groups.
+2. Utilizes human services and community groups to promote and maintain health.
+2. Coordinates promotion of health with human services and community service groups.
 3. Recognizes the role of professional nursing and health-related com-munity organizations.
 3. Analyzes the role of professional nursing and health-related com-munity organizations.
 3. Supports professional organizations and health related community organizations.
 4. Describes the political process.
 4. Evidences concern for the political process.
 4. Promotes participation in the political process.